Rareseed Ranch

 The Rareseed Ranch or Ruisui Ranch (瑞穗牧場 (瑞穗牧场, Ruìsuì Mùchǎng)) is a tourist attraction ranch in Wuhe Village, Ruisui Township, Hualien County, Taiwan.

 History

-The ranch was originally a papaya farm.
+The ranch was originally a papaya farm in 1969.
 It was then later transformed into a ranch.
 Milk produced by cows in the ranch is distributed around Taiwan by Uni-President Enterprises Corporation.

 Geology

 The ranch land is very fertile due to the fresh water supply from the Central Mountain Range.

 Architecture

 The ranch consists of dining area and outdoor café.

 Transportation

-The ranch is accessible southwest from Ruisui Station of the Taiwan Railways.
+The ranch is accessible southwest from Ruisui Station of the Taiwan Railway.